 Seek Legal Assistance Today

 Wage theft is a serious issue that can and should be challenged.
-If you feel that your tipping rights as a worker have been violated, contact The Law Office of Christopher Q. Davis!
+If you feel that your tipping rights as a worker have been violated, contact The Working Solutions Law Firm!
 Our employment lawyers are located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 453-5878 to schedule a free case evaluation and receive experienced legal counsel.